NVISOsecurity/logalert.py/README.md

 ## Examples

 ## Contact
-logalert.py is developed & maintained by by NVISO Labs.
+logalert.py is developed & maintained by NVISO Labs.

 You can reach out to the developers by creating an issue in github.
 For any other communication, you can reach out by sending us an e-mail